Tomnmm/SecureCodingGuidelines/guidelines/g2_ConfidentialInformation/g2_01/README.md

 The ```unsafe``` version catches the error and sends it to the caller unmodified.
 This could allow an attacker to check for file existence and provide the filename that should have been opened.

-While the ```safe``` method is safe in the sense that it will not divulge any potentially usefull information to an attacker, it will make debugging the code significantly harder.
+While the ```safe``` method is safe in the sense that it will not divulge any potentially useful information to an attacker, it will make debugging the code significantly harder.